gossie/array-pipe/README.md

         limitedSum(5)
     );
 ```
-The result would be 15.
+The result should be 15.

 ## When is it usefull?